 For a picture-perfect view of terracotta-roofed buildings clustered attractively around Hvar's square harbor, climb up to the ramparts of the medieval castle that looms high above the town.
 Then take a wander through the atmospheric streets of the old town, stopping to try the island’s delicious hvarska gregada (fish stew) at one of the harbor-side restaurants.

-If you fancy something more active, & Adventure offers half-day kayaking, cycling and rock-climbing tours.
-Alternatively, get a feel for the less-visited interior of the island on a jeep safari through abandoned villages and lavender fields to the island’s highest point, where you can enjoy panoramic views of the whole island.
+If you fancy something more active, book a half-day kayaking, cycling or rock-climbing tour.
+Alternatively, get a feel for the less-visited interior of the island on a 4WD safari through abandoned villages and lavender fields to the island’s highest point, where you can enjoy panoramic views.

-8. Sail to the most famous beach in Croatia on Brač Island
+7. Sail to Croatia's most famous beach on Brač Island

 Travel time: 1 hour and 30 minutes

 Split’s strategic location in the middle of Dalmatia makes it a perfect base for island-hopping.
 One of the best destinations for beach lovers is the small town of Bol in the southern part of Brač Island.
 The trademark attraction is Zlatni Rat (or Golden Horn), a pebbly, horseshoe-shaped stretch of beach that changes its appearance with the tide.
-Pine trees flank the beach, the mountainous Brač landscape rises above, and the cozy cobblestone streets of Bol Old Town nearby invite exploration.
+Pine trees flank the beach and the mountainous Brač landscape rises above.

 During summer, get to Zlatni Rat early in the morning to beat the crowds.
-In the afternoon the west thermic wind called Maestral makes the beach a popular windsurfing spot.
+In the afternoon the maestral (strong westerly wind) makes the beach a popular windsurfing spot.

 How to get to Bol from Split: Jadrolinija runs ferries from Split to Brač Island.
 There are car ferries to Supetar, a small town in the island’s north.
-You can also take a ferry directly to Bol.
+You can also take a ferry directly to Bol, although these don't leave Split until the afternoon.
 Alternatively, you can use the KSC catamaran to reach Zlatni Rat from Split in an hour.

 Travel time: 1 hour

-Almost every country hugged by the Mediterranean Sea has a blue lagoon.
-You can easily reach this one from Split.
-The swimming spot is located on the coast of the island of Veliki Drvenik, just 30 minutes from Split via speedboat.
+Almost every country hugged by the Mediterranean Sea has a blue lagoon, and you can easily reach this one from Split.
+The swimming spot is located on the coast of the island of Veliki Drvenik, under an hour from Split via speedboat.

 On a sunny day the water is incredibly clear and a beautiful azure hue.
 However, as with other blue lagoons across the world, overtourism is an issue here.
 During the peak season (July and August), the lagoon may become crowded with boats, making it not so idyllic.
 As such the best time to visit is May, June or September, when the water is warm enough to swim but the crowds are relatively low.